rorystandley/PHP-MVC/README.md

 Point your vhost at the public_html folder.

+Install the framework with the following command -

+	composer create-project rorystandley/php-mvc .

 To get up and running use the below tools to help -

 ## DB-Migrations